fabriziomiano/covidashit/README.md

 ## For developers

-The WebApp uses a Flask server and gunicorn in front of it, and it only requires Python3.6+
+The WebApp uses a Flask server and gunicorn in front of it, and it only requires Python3.6+.
+Furthermore, it employs Flask-babel for the italian translation.
+The script `make_pot.sh` creates the needed files.
+The website's language is decided upon the client request.
-There's only one function in the back-end, `get_data()`, which retrieves the data from the above-mentioned link and serves it to the front-end chart.
+The back-end retrieves the data and it serves it to the front-end chart and cards.
 I'm not using any db as, luckily enough, there isn't too much data to store, and hopfully there will not be, ever.

 The front-end is under `covidashit/templates` and it uses a simple JS to create